sguox002/leetcode/review/tree-review.md

     }
 ```

+## rating ****
+these problems generally has a not so clear recursive relation and need to be very logic.
+generally while traverse, we shall collect more than one type of information, and then is very delicate.

 ### 563. Binary Tree Tilt (**)
 Given a binary tree, return the tilt of the whole tree.
 The tilt of a tree node is defined as the absolute difference between the sum of all left subtree node values and the sum of all right subtree node values.
 Null node has tilt 0.